sogamoso/giphy/README.md

 *Currently only supported for Mac.*

 ## Supported Ruby Versions
-This library aims to support and is [tested against][travis] the following Ruby
+This library aims to support and is tested against the following Ruby
 implementations:

 * Ruby 1.9.3